TaskTrial/server/src/__tests__/INTEGRATION_TESTING_GUIDE.md

 ### Test Data Management

-Instead of deleting test data between runs, we use a unique identifier approach:
+By default, we use a unique identifier approach without deleting test data between runs:

 1. **Unique Test Identifier**: Each test run generates a unique identifier (`TEST_IDENTIFIER`) in `db.setup.js`.